rizwanahmed2022/Studens-Records_nextjs/README.md

 ## **Disclaimer**

 This project is for practice purposes and does not include persistent data storage.
 All records are temporary and exist only during the browser session.

----

-Feel free to use or modify this as needed!
-Let me know if you'd like further assistance! 🚀